buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 ### RelatedBuildingElement
 Reference to ~~Building~~ Element, that defines the Space Boundaries.
 { .change-ifc2x}
-> IFC2x CHANGE&nbsp; The data type has been changed from _IfcBuildingElement_ to _IfcElement_ with upward compatibility for file based exchange.
+> IFC2x CHANGE  The data type has been changed from _IfcBuildingElement_ to _IfcElement_ with upward compatibility for file based exchange.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been changed to be mandatory.
+> IFC4 CHANGE  The attribute has been changed to be mandatory.

 ### ConnectionGeometry
 Physical representation of the space boundary.
 Provided as a **curve or** surface given within the LCS of the space.
 { .change-ifc2x}
-> IFC2x CHANGE&nbsp; The data type has been changed from _IfcConnectionSurfaceGeometry_ to _IfcConnectionGeometry_ with upward compatibility for file based exchange.
+> IFC2x CHANGE  The data type has been changed from _IfcConnectionSurfaceGeometry_ to _IfcConnectionGeometry_ with upward compatibility for file based exchange.

 ### PhysicalOrVirtualBoundary
 Defines, whether the Space Boundary is physical (Physical) or virtual (Virtual).